Practice Areas: Bankruptcy and Commercial Litigation

 Jim’s recent representations include:

-- Litigation counsel to debtor SW Liquidation, LLC relating to plan-related disputes.
+- Litigation counsel in United States Bankruptcy Court for the District of Delaware to debtor Saladworks concerning0 plan-related disputes.
 In re SW Liquidation, LLC.

 - Litigation counsel to plaintiff post-confirmation general unsecured creditors trust, asserting D&O liability claims, including breach of fiduciary duty, fraudulent transfer, breach of contract, among other claims, relating to the demise of debtor.
-Lipscomb as special Trustee of the LMI GUC Trust v.
-Clairvest, et al., Adv.
-Pro.
-No. 15-51069 (CCS).
+Lipscomb as Special Trustee of the LMI GUC Trust v.
+Clairvest.

 - Litigation counsel to Official Committee of Equity Security Holders relating to sale and plan-related disputes.
 In re Tuscany Int’l Holdings.